Purple Loosestrife

 the plant actually broke down the PCBs.
 If anyone

-can turn me onto where to find these again, I'd be
+can turn me onto where to find that again, I'd be

 especially stoked.
 That said, outside of the